 When and where do the games take place?

 The games will take place in Adelaide, Australia from the 21st - 29th of November 2015.
 Adelaide has a multitude of high quality sporting venues to host our 9 featured sports.
-An opening ceremony will take place on the Saturday the 21st of November with the first day of play on the 22nd.
+An opening ceremony will take place within the first two days on either the Saturday 21st or the Sunday 22nd.
 The final day for scheduled games will be Sunday the 29th of November.
 All participants will take part in educational activities during the games and these will be released as part of the sport schedule for the specific sports you have expressed interest in.
 It is up to you as a state/territory/county to decide how long you would like your stay in Adelaide to be.
 International participants may choose to arrive 2-3 days early to allow athletes to settle before competition takes place.

 I have a team or individuals as part of a team wanting to compete, what do I do now?

-Have your team representative go to the 'ENTRY' tab our website, fill in the expression of interest form and return it via email to firstname.lastname@example.org.
+Have your team representative fill in the expression of interest form located at the bottom of this page and return it via email to firstname.lastname@example.org.

 You will then be contacted by the PSG office in regards to the entry process for your specific sport.
 Please take note of these important dates: